Tobacco Free Campus Main Menu

 Expert sources indicate that tobacco policy enforcement is most effective when based on qualities of respect for each other and for the environment, rather than being punitive in nature.
 Therefore, initial enforcement during the first semester (Fall 2012) adhered to this model of mutual respect, and continues today.

 We hope that all members of our Armstrong community will be good campus citizens by demonstrating compliance with the policy.
 It is our hope that this model will be adequate.

 The Tobacco Policy Committee continuously reviews feedback regarding compliance and the potential need for additional attention to enforcement practices.
 Should there be any serious enforcement issues requiring resolution, a corrective action plan will be devised, based upon the need.
 The campus community will be informed of any enforcement changes, should this occur.

 What should I do if I see someone smoking or using tobacco products on campus?

 Another approach will be to report the violation anonymously via the tobacco policy web page.
 One of the most important details to provide will be the location of the violation.
-This will enable the Tobacco Policy Implementation Team to assess whether there are any specific areas on campus that need follow-up to promote better enforcement.
+This will enable the Tobacco Policy Committee to assess whether there are any specific areas on campus that need follow-up to promote better enforcement.